CLIMP: Contrastive Language-Image Mamba Pretraining: Results

-\subsection{Dense Captioning Retrieval.}
+\subsection{Dense Captioning Retrieval}

-Complementary to our high-resolution evaluation, which tests robustness to out-of-distribution image sizes, we evaluate robustness to out-of-distribution text lengths.
-Our architecture overcomes CLIP's fixed 77-token context window limitation.
-We evaluate on dense captioning tasks: (1) Flickr8k-test captions rephrased using LLaMA-3.3-70B~\cite{touvron2023llama} (average 134 tokens, 98.3\% exceeding 77 tokens), and (2) DOCCI~\cite{OnoeDocci2024} with naturally verbose descriptions (average 142 tokens, 94.4\% exceeding 77 tokens).
-As shown in Table~\ref{tab:dense_captioning_merged}, \method variants consistently outperform all transformer baselines, achieving up to 3.6\% improvement on Flickr8k-Rephrased and 11.8\% on DOCCI, demonstrating superior retrieval with extended textual descriptions.
-Full results in Appendix Tables~\ref{tab:flickr8k_rephrased} and~\ref{tab:docci}.
+Complementing our high-resolution evaluation, we evaluate robustness to out-of-distribution text lengths. \method overcomes the standard CLIP's fixed 77-token context window through Mamba's autoregressive text encoder, which naturally handles arbitrarily long sequences.
+Note that in our evaluation, no method is restricted to 77 tokens at evaluation - all transformer baselines use LLaMA-3.2-1B (8K native context) and Mamba LLMs support arbitrary length, so long captions are processed in full by every model.
+We evaluate on: (1) Flickr8k-test captions rephrased using LLaMA-3.3-70B~\cite{touvron2023llama} (average 134 tokens, 98.3\% exceeding 77 tokens), with images at 224$\times$224, and (2) DOCCI~\cite{OnoeDocci2024} with naturally verbose descriptions (average 142 tokens, 94.4\% exceeding 77 tokens), with images at 896$\times$896.
+As shown in Tables~\ref{tab:flickr8k_rephrased} and~\ref{tab:docci}, \method-Mamba-1 achieves the best image retrieval across both benchmarks, with up to 6.3\% improvement on Flickr8k-Rephrased and 8.2\% on DOCCI over the best transformer baseline.
+On DOCCI text retrieval, NaFlex achieves the highest scores, likely benefiting from its sequence packing design; \method remains competitive on this metric while substantially leading on image retrieval.